SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-6.md

 ---
 layout: default
-title: Chapter Six
+title: Pillar VI
 nav_order: 9
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter Six: Resonant Prayer
+## Pillar VI: Resonant Prayer

 <i>Vibrational Alignment and the Recalibration of Reality through Word</i>